CopernicaMarketingSoftware/AMQP-CPP/README.md

 CHANNELS
 ========

-In the example above you saw that we created two objects: a Connection object, and on top of that object a Channel object.
-A channel is a sort of virtual connection over a single TCP connection, and you can create many channels that all use the same TCP connection.
+In the example you saw that we created a channel object.
+A channel is a virtual connection over a single TCP connection, and it is possible to create many channels that all use the same TCP connection.

 AMQP instructions are always sent over a channel, so before you can send the first command to the RabbitMQ server, you first need a channel object.
 The channel